Get started with IronPDF

 <link rel=""preconnect"" href=""https://fonts.gstatic.com"" crossorigin>

-<link rel=""stylesheet"" href=""https://fonts.googleapis.com/css2?family=Roboto:wght@400;700&display=swap"" >
+<link rel=""stylesheet"" href=""https://fonts.googleapis.com/css2?family=Roboto:wght@400;700&display=swap"">

 <style>

-/* for remote fonts */
+/* Define a remote custom font */

 @font-face {